-A hundred and eight dollar mango.
-A hundred and eight dollar mango!!!
+A one hundred and eight dollar mango.
+A hundred and eight dollar mango!
 Photo credit Stack Jones.

-Did you know that 40% of the food grown in the world each year ends up unused, and thrown out?
-Think of the environmental impact on the overuse of fertilizers, pesticides, and landfills alone.
-No wonder all the bees are dying, and more than 50% of the topsoil has already been exhausted, or contaminated with heavy metal fertilizers.
-Bees are the only creatures dying.
-According to http://poverty.com, 21,000 people die each day related to starvation.
+Did you know that 40% of the food grown in the world every year ends up unused, and thrown out?
+Think of the environmental impact on landfills, and the overuse of fertilizers, and pesticides.
+No wonder all the bees are dying, and more than 50% of the agricultural topsoil in the world has already either been exhausted, contaminated with heavy metal fertilizers, or both.
+Bees aren’t the only creatures dying.
+According to http://poverty.com, 21,000 people die every day due to starvation.

-At my mom’s home in Miami there are two large mango trees in her front yard.
-Those mangos are three times as big as this one, and they’re the best damn mangos I’ve ever eaten.
-Perhaps I should get her to send me several boxes.
-I’d love to set up a stand next to this shop, and display my mom’s mangos next to this emaciated little shrivel.
-Hell, I’d take a hundred bucks for fifty of ’em.
-And… My mom’s mangos aren’t contaminated with high levels of radiation toxicity.
+At my mom’s home in Miami, Florida, there are two large mango trees that shade her front yard.
+Those mangos are three-to-four times as big as the one in the photo above, and are the best damn mangos I’ve ever eaten.
+Perhaps, I should get my mother to send me several boxes.
+I could set up a stand next to this shop, and display my mom’s superior mangos next to this emaciated little shrivel.
+I could advertise my mangos for half the price of my competitor, and put them right out of business.
+That’s what Starbucks did.
+Hell, I’d take a hundred bucks for a case of my mom’s plump mangos.

-These stores try to justify their prices by claiming these are “special” fruits to give as gifts for people who are in the hospital.
-Well, if I gave that mango to a recuperating family member, and told them it cost a hundred bucks, I’d have to call in a pulmonary specialist to deal with the heart attack that was sure to ensue.
+The shops that sell fruit try to justify these ridiculous prices by stating these are “special” fruits to be given as gifts for people who are in the hospital, or to a companies most cherished clients.
+If I gave a scrawny mango to a recuperating family member, and told them it cost a hundred bucks, I’d have to call in a pulmonary specialist to deal with the heart attack that was sure to ensue.

-If that mango greed factor isn’t off the charts enough for you, perhaps the following will settle the score…
+If the greed factor regarding the sale of a mere mango isn’t apparently off the charts enough for you, perhaps the following will settle that matter.